mozilla-ai/lm-buddy/README.md

 Although the LM Buddy CLI can be used as a standalone tool, its commands are intended to be used as the entrypoints for jobs on a [Ray](https://docs.ray.io/en/latest/index.html) compute cluster.
-The standard method for submitting an LM Buddy job to Ray is by using the [Ray Python SDK](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/sdk.html) within a local Python driver script.
+The suggested method for submitting an LM Buddy job to Ray is by using the [Ray Python SDK](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/sdk.html) within a local Python driver script.
 This requires you to specify a Ray runtime environment containing: